nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     cd code\03_deployment
     ```

 7. You can deploy the service using a single command (which orchestrates the multiple steps of creating a docker manifest, creating a docker image, and deploying a container instance from the image).
-The command needs to refer to all the components required for the service including the dummy model file, the service script, the conda dependencies and the runtime to use (python in this case).
+The command needs to refer to all the components required for the service, including the dummy model file, the service script, the conda dependencies, and the runtime to use (python in this case).
 Run the following command to deploy the summarizer service:\

     ```
     az ml service create realtime -n summarizer -c ..\..\aml_config\conda_dependencies.yml -m dummy_model.bin -f summarizer_service.py -r python